 PJs – Don’t forget something to sleep in 🙂

 Towel – A lightweight, quick dry towel is essential.
 Many tours will provide towels, but some will not.
-And it’s nice to have for the beach!
+You can use it at the beach, in your hostel, and as an extra shawl for sun protection.
+Get your towel here.

 Footwear can make or break a good vacation and the Galapagos presents unique challenges.
 I had my hiking boots, sneakers, flip-flops, and Birkenstocks.
 I wish I’d had water sandals as on some of the beaches on San Cristobal, you’re basically walking on lava rocks into the ocean, which is quite painful without a barrier for your feet!